RaminHaghi/Personal-web/README.md

 &nbsp;

 - *In this project, BEM naming is used for the classes and the readability of the codes is very high and standard, <br /> and the comments are also done.*

+- *And fully responsive on standard desktop and mobile screens ✨*

 &nbsp;